Back to BlogData Science

 Slot ID: 4003156004

 Machine Learning (ML) is a fascinating field of Artificial Intelligence (AI) where computers learn to make predictions or decisions from data, without being explicitly programmed for every task.
-Instead of following a strict set of human-written rules, an ML model identifies patterns in data and uses those patterns to perform its function.
+In 2025, ML powers everything from ChatGPT and Claude to self-driving cars and medical diagnosis systems.

 How Does It Work?
 A Simple Analogy